 THE HISTORY OF MOLLY HATCHET

-During this time, Beatin’ The Odds (1980) and Take No Prisoners (1981) was released with singer Jimmy Farrar.
-Brown returned to record No Guts … No Glory (1983), The Deed Is Done (1984) and Double Trouble Live (1985).
-In the fall of 1985, Bobby Ingram of Jacksonville came into the band as lead guitar and songwriter and the band continued to tour over 200 dates a year and in 1989 record Lightning Strikes Twice for capitol records.
+During this time, Beatin’ The Odds (1980) and Take No Prisoners (1981) were released with singer Jimmy Farrar.
+Brown returned to record with John Galvin’s No Guts … No Glory (1983), The Deed Is Done (1984), and Double Trouble Live (1985).
+In early 1987, Bobby Ingram of Jacksonville came into the band as lead guitar and songwriter and the band continued to tour over 200 dates a year in 1989 record Lightning Strikes Twice for capitol records.

 In 1990, while Ingram, Galvin, and Brown continued the tradition as Molly Hatchet the tough touring schedule led to the other member’s departure from the band.
 The Greatest Hits album was released in 1991 and certified gold.
 The band from 1990 until 1996 took a break from recording but Brown and Ingram continued to write new songs and tour in the United States, Canada, and Europe.
 Devil’s Canyon, was produced by Kalle Trapp and Bobby Ingram the album was voted the number-one rock record in various German magazines for 1996.
 With a history of diabetes, Brown was unable to fulfill studio and touring responsibilities and Phil McCormack took over the lead vocal position.
 Long-time members Bobby Ingram – on lead guitar, John Galvin – on keyboards, Timmy Lindsey – on bass, and Shawn Beamer – drums, make up the current lineup along with various singers on tour.